vegaprotocol/documentation/versioned_docs/version-v0.50.2/releases/overview.md

 The Vega core software is public on a business-source licence, so you can both view the repository change logs, and refer here for summary release notes for each version that the validators use to run the Vega mainnet.
 Releases are listed with their semantic version number and the date the release was made available to mainnet validators.

 ### Versions 0.50.4 | 2022-06-29
-This release was made available to validators on 29 June, 2022, who then released it to mainnet on 30 June, 2022.
+This release was shared with validators on 29 June, 2022.
+The validators released it to the mainnet network on on 30 June, 2022.

 This is a patch release to address two high priority bugs seen in version 0.50.3.